dharmendraIND/Competitive-Programming/README.md

 # Competitive-Programming
-leetcode, hackerrank, various other different competitive programming questions will use in this repo for personal use.
+leetcode, hackerrank,codechef and various other different competative programming questions will be use in this repo for personal use.